StarRocks/starrocks/docs/developers/debuginfo.md

     gdb -s starrocks_be.debug -e starrocks_be -c `core_file`
     ```

-The debuginro file works well with perf and pstack.
+The debuginfo file works well with perf and pstack.
 You can directly use perf and pstack without additional operations.